mslepko/wc-daily-logs-emailer/readme.txt

 - Know what errors are happening on your site without constantly checking the logs
 - Set the email where error logs should be sent if it's not a site admin
 - Add multiple email addresses
 - Emails are sent at 5AM

 == Installation ==

 1. Upload the plugin to your site, activate it.
 2. By default emails with errors are sent to admin email address.
 3. Go to Settings page to change it.

+== Screenshots ==

+1. Receive Daily WooCommerce Error Logs Directly to Your Inbox
+2. Emails priority and default settings

 == Changelog ==